Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 RVF

-"What floral scents!"
+"What a wonderful floral scent!"

-from €99 on your 1st order
+from €99 on your first order

 Nose

-Pure, floral, with notes of jasmine, rose and honey
+Pure, floral, with notes of jasmine, rose, and honey

 Mouth